ashleyisthebest/FibonacciGenerator/README.md

 # FibonacciGenerator
-A quick Fibonacci Sequence generator to be run within CMD.
+A quick Fibonacci Sequence generator to be run within a shell.
 Developed with the BigMath library which allows integers to hava an unlimited size.

 How to install:
 - Type "cmd" in start